cacheguy/cacheguy/README.md

 # Cacheguy 👋 ![](https://komarev.com/ghpvc/?username=cacheguy&color=1aba82)
 ## About Me 😎
-I'm a teen that is addicted to gamedev.
+I'm your average coder/gamer that is addicted to gamedev.
 And I'm good at it.
 I think...

 I'm also highly addicted to Python.
 I'm hoping to learn C, C++, and C#.

-My favorite animal is the golden snub-nosed monkey.
+I like ducks.

 ## What I'm Working On 📒
-* A 2D platformer game created using the Arcade library (https://api.arcade.academy/en/latest/)
+* A 2D platformer game called Runner Mania, created using the Arcade library (https://api.arcade.academy/en/latest/)
+* A top-down shooter game
 * Possibly a game made using Panda3d
 * Start learning C# so I can use Unity.
 * Some other project I guess...